 Lymphatic drainage from the anterior aspect drains to the deep inguinal nodes, while the medial and posterior aspects drain into the internal iliac nodes.

 The hip joint receives innervations from the femoral, obturator, superior gluteal nerves.

-Muscles of the hip joint can be grouped based upon their functions in relation to the movements of the hip.
+Muscles of the hip joint can be grouped based upon their functions relative to the movements of the hip.

-Total hip arthroplasty (THA) is an elective procedure for patients with hip pain due to joint space deterioration resulting from numerous conditions.
-It is a highly effective procedure shown to relieve pain and restore function and improve quality of life in these patients.
-THA is indicated for patients who have failed other conservative methods including corticosteroid injections, physical therapy, weight reduction, or previous surgical treatment.
+Total hip arthroplasty (THA) is an elective procedure for patients with hip pain secondary to degenerative conditions.
+THA is a highly effective procedure that relieves pain and restores function to improve quality of life.
+THA is indicated for patients who have failed other conservative methods, including corticosteroid injections, physical therapy, weight reduction, or previous surgical treatments.

 Osteoarthritis of the Hip

 Most commonly presents in adults, greater than 40 years old.
 Symptoms include pain, disability, ambulatory dysfunction, and stiffness/contracture.
 The patient typically feels the pain in the anterior groin, and occasionally involving the buttocks and lateral thigh.
 Some patients can develop generalized hip referred pain of the knee.
 It is crucial to consider and/or rule out co-existing lumbar spinous pathology/radiculopathy, and ipsilateral knee conditions.